balmorelcommunity/Balmorel/base/documentation/gh-pages/versions/mberos-spatialaggregation.md

 :alt: Poster on Danish spatial aggregation study
 :width: 100%
 :align: center
-Poster for EGU24 using this spatial aggregation
+Poster for EGU24 using this spatial aggregation model.
 :::